This year learning will be delivered through a mix of online and in-person, and we are adapting the way our campus works to make it Covid-secure.

 Primary page content

-Goldsmiths will be open for learning this autumn.
+Goldsmiths is open for learning.
 Our twin priorities are keeping students safe and delivering a great learning experience while they are with us.

 Our decisions will be informed by both UK and global official guidelines and requirements as they are updated in response to the evolving situation with Covid-19.

 We will make sure the student experience is the best it can be in the circumstances, is available to all our students, and we will ensure the quality of our teaching is maintained.